vorobev-exceedteam/pokedex-mern-app/README.md

 ### `npm run start`

-After that, you should go to localhost:{PORT that you set in .env file}.
+After that, you should go to http://localhost:{PORT that you set in .env file}.

 # Environment Variables